🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

-Hello everyone, I am Leifeng Ge.
-Today, I will introduce some methods for optimizing WordPress Admin Dashboard image uploads.
-Previously, when uploading images in the WordPress Admin Dashboard, I sometimes encountered errors, especially when uploading multiple images at once, which could easily cause high database load.
+Hello everyone, I am Brother Leifeng.
+Today, I will introduce some methods to optimize image uploads in the WordPress backend.
+Previously, when uploading images in the WordPress backend, Brother Leifeng sometimes encountered errors, especially when uploading multiple images at once, which could easily cause high database load.
 Below, I will explain how to optimize WordPress image upload speed and reduce database queries.

-Do not name uploaded WordPress images as 1, as it will increase database queries:
+Do not name WordPress uploaded images as '1', otherwise it will increase database queries:

-Some people are too lazy to name images properly and just use something like 1.jpg.
-When uploading such an image in the WordPress Admin Dashboard, WordPress will check if 1.jpg already exists, then automatically rename it to 1-2.jpg.
-If 1-2.jpg also exists, it continues to rename automatically, looping endlessly, putting immense pressure on database queries.
+Some people are too lazy to name images and just use something like 1.jpg.
+When uploading such an image in the WordPress backend, WordPress will check if 1.jpg already exists, then automatically rename it to 1-2.jpg.
+If 1-2.jpg also exists, it continues to automatically rename, cycling through this process, putting immense pressure on database queries.
 If you are truly lazy, you can refer to the method below.

-„An error occurred during upload.
-Please try again later.“Although you can use a Plugin to automatically convert names to Pinyin/English, this can affect upload performance.
-Here, using a piece of code to automatically rename images upon upload will suffice.
-Scenario 2: Too many duplicate image names are uploaded to WordPress.
-WordPress needs to query the database and then rename the images.
+Situation 1: If you are on a Windows server, uploading images with Chinese names will result in an error, prompting„An error occurred during upload.
+Please try again later.“Although plugins can be used to automatically convert names to pinyin/English, this can affect performance during image upload.
+Here, a piece of code can be used to automatically rename images upon upload.
+Situation 2: If there are too many duplicate image names in WordPress uploads, WordPress needs to query the database and then rename the images.
 With too many images, this could even cause the database to crash.
 The solution is simple: add the following code to functions.php:

 add_filter('wp_handle_upload_prefilter', 'custom_upload_filter' );